Talljack/daily-code-stats/README.md

 # Daily Codes

-A Nodejs script to count your codes today, and it will update on your README.md
+## A Nodejs script to count your codes today, and it will auto-update daily code statistics on your README.md

-# Usage
+## Usage

 ```yml
 name: daily-code-stats